 These photos are of Arbat Street, a little touristy, but on this cloudless, t shirt wearing sunny day, it was a delight to walk.

-We indulged ourselves in these very tasty Russian dumplings.
-Dumplings and mulled wine – bliss!
+We indulged our tastebuds in these very tasty Russian dumplings.
+Dumplings and mulled wine makes a good combo.

 Riding the Moscow Metro was on our bucket list.
 Some of the stations which lie deep down in the bowels of subterrania exhibit stunning art work.

-We met up with friends in Moscow who lived in the town of Alexandrov, a two hour drive from Moscow.
+We met up with friends in Moscow who live in the town of Alexandrov, a two hour drive from Moscow.
 Alexandrov forms part of Russia’s golden circle, one of a number of beautiful Russian towns arranged in a circular route.

 In Alexandrov, we visited Ivan the Terrible’s Kremlin.
 It dates from 1564.

 We were treated to kind and warm Russian hospitality right here in Alexandrov.
-Thanks Yulya, Kostya, Sonya and Roman.
+Thanks Yulya, Kosta, Sonya and Roman.

 We made our way back to Moscow by train.